 It is often the case that researchers produce more data than will be deposited finally in a repository.
 This could include raw data from which only a small percentage are used in published outputs.
 While this data will not require long term archiving, they will require planning, managing and storing throughout the lifecycle of a project.
 There are various networked and backed-up storage options available to University researchers for managing ‘live data’.

-- If you require to share data with other University of Glasgow researchers, please submit a request via the IT Helpdesk for a new shared drive, quoting specific users who can access SSD and SSD shared drives from other systems.
+- If you require to share data with other University of Glasgow researchers using SSD, please submit a request via the IT Helpdesk for a new shared drive, quoting specific users who can access SSD and SSD shared drives from other systems.

 - Some Schools may have their own networked storage set-up.
 If researchers choose to use this they should check that it meets minimum requirements for data security, and also be aware that this is not supported by IT Services.